top of page

 Creator

-Roy Sharples, Founder and CEO of Unknown Origins Creative Studios, is in the fight against unoriginality by unleashing creative bravery.
+Roy Sharples, Founder and CEO of Unknown Origins, is in the fight against unoriginality by unleashing creative bravery.
 Author of "Creativity Without Frontiers: How to make the invisible visible by lighting the way into the future."

 Attitude.
 Imagination.
 Execution.